Best Value Mini Group Combo

 Forbidden City, Beijing

 In the afternoon, we'll drive to Mutianyu Great Wall, one of the best-preserved and most beautiful sections of this ancient wonder.
-With 96% of the area covered in vegetation, the landscape shifts beautifully with the seasons: pastel blossoms in spring, lush greenery in summer, and fiery red-gold foliage in autumn.
-Standing on the ramparts, you can touch centuries-old bricks and gaze across the undulating ridges from watchtower openings.
+Since the hike to the rampart takes only 20-30 minutes, we highly recommend walking rather than taking the cable car.
+Not only will you save the fare, but you’ll also have the chance to take in stunning mountain scenery along the way.
+With 96% of the area covered in vegetation, the landscape shifts beautifully with the seasons: delicate blossoms in spring, lush greenery in summer, and fiery red-gold foliage in autumn.
+Once you reach the top, the view opens up dramatically.
+You can touch centuries-old bricks and gaze out across the undulating ridges from the watchtower openings.
 Notice the ingenious loopholes beneath the battlements.
 These outward-narrowing openings provided protection while allowing defenders to fire downward on invaders.
-You may either spend 30 minutes hiking up the restored path or take the cable car for aerial views, costing CNY 100 (USD 14) for a single trip and CNY 140 (USD 19) for a round trip.
-The guide can help you buy the cable car tickets at your own expense.

 After exploring the Great Wall, we'll either return you directly to your hotel or, if you prefer, drop you at the Houhai Bar Street and Hutong alleys area, where you can experience Beijing's vibrant nightlife at your own pace, and finally make your own way back to the hotel.